kounch/psxc_xpandr/README.md

 ### Can it brick my console?

+The probability is almost none, as none of the original files in the console are modified.
 A lot of work has been made to try to make it as failsafe as possible, however, no warranties are made or responsabilities taken for any damage that you could make to your console by using it.
 Please, don't do if you if you are not sure of what you are doing.

 ### How does it work?